Queen: History will remember your actions in virus crisis - KVIA

 The queen gives yearly Christmas messages but has given an address like this on only three previous occasions.
 She delivered speeches after the Queen Mother’s death in 2002, before the funeral of Diana, Princess of Wales in 1997, and at the time of the first Gulf War in 1991.

-The queen will laud Britain’s beloved National Health Service and others in essential services, together with some 750,000 people who volunteered to help the vulnerable.
+The queen will laud Britain’s beloved National Health Service and others in essential services, together with around 750,000 people who volunteered to help the vulnerable.

 “I hope in the years to come everyone will be able to take pride in how they responded to this challenge,” she said.
 “Those who come after us will say that the Britons of this generation were as strong as any.’’